Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Finiteness of CM type hyper-Kähler varieties

-Recall that a hyper-K\"ahler variety $X$ over $\CC$ is called of \textit {CM type} if the Mumford--Tate group $\mathrm{MT}(T(X))$ is abelian, where $T(X)\subset \rH^2(X, \QQ)$ is the transcendental (rational) cohomology.
-The following results allows us to study hyper-K\"ahler varieties of CM type via abelian varieties of CM type. \begin{lemma} The Kuga--Satake variety of a complex hyper-K\"ahler variety $X$ is of CM type if and only if $X$ is of CM type.
+Recall that a hyper-Kähler variety $X$ over $\CC$ is called of \emph{CM type} if the Mumford--Tate group $\mathrm{MT}(\rT(X))$ is abelian, where $\rT(X)\subset \rH^2(X, \QQ)$ is the transcendental (rational) cohomology.
+The following results allow us to study hyper-Kähler varieties of CM type through abelian varieties of CM type. \begin{lemma} The Kuga--Satake variety of a complex hyper-Kähler variety $X$ is of CM type if and only if $X$ is of CM type.
 In particular, the point

-is a CM-point if $X$ is of CM type. \end{lemma}
+is a CM point if $X$ is of CM type. \end{lemma}

-\begin{proof} A proof for the statement for K3 surfaces can be found in for example \cite[Proposition 9.3]{CMlifting}, which works for general Hodge structures of K3 type.
-We sketch it here for the convenience of readers.
+\begin{proof} A proof for the statement for K3 surfaces can be found in, for example, \cite[Proposition 9.3]{CMlifting}, which works for general Hodge structures of K3 type.
+We sketch it here for the convenience of the readers.

 Let $A$ be the (uniform) Kuga--Satake abelian variety of $X$.
-Let $\MT(A)$ be the Mumford--Tate group of $\rH_1(A, \QQ)$.
-The Hodge structure of $\rH_1(A,\QQ)$ factors through $\widetilde{h}$ in the commutative diagram
+Let $\MT(A)$ be the Mumford--Tate group of $W \coloneqq \rH_1(A, \QQ)$.
+The Hodge structure of $W$ factors through $\widetilde{h}$ in the commutative diagram